panditpooja/excel-end-to-end-data-cleaning-analysis-dashboard-project/README.md

 3. 📐 **Align charts and elements** neatly for a professional layout.
 4. 🎛️ **Insert slicers** using Pivot Chart Analyzer for filtering data easily.
 5. ✨ **Make dashboards interactive and informative** to enhance user experience.

 ---

+## 🛠️ Skills Highlighted
+1. Data Cleaning and Transformation in Excel
+2. Pivot Tables and Pivot Charts
+3. Dashboard Design and Visualization
+4. Business Insights Generation

+---
+## 📌 Why This Project?
+This Excel project demonstrates how to transform raw sales data into actionable insights using Excel’s built-in tools.
+The result is a dynamic, interactive dashboard that can support decision-making and reporting in a business context.

+---